ExoJulia/ExoplanetsSysSim.jl/README.md

 Welcome to the ExoplanetsSysSim package for generating planetary systems and simulating observations of those systems with a transit survey.
 Currently, SysSim focuses on NASA's Kepler mission, but we've aimed to develop a generic framework that can be applied to other surveys (e.g., K2, TESS, PLATO, LSST, etc.).

 ## How to install ExoplanetsSysSim:
-* Make sure you have julia (v0.7 or greater) installed.
-It's been tested on Julia v1.1.0.
+* Make sure you have julia (v1.6 or greater) installed.
 You can download Julia [here](https://julialang.org/downloads/).

 * Make sure you have a recent git and [git-lfs](https://git-lfs.github.com/) installed.
 If you're using ICS-ACI, then do this by running the following for each shell (or putting it in your .bashrc)